kriptokasim/aether-desktop/README.md

 ![image](https://github.com/user-attachments/assets/f64b51df-03be-44d1-ae35-82e6dc960d06)

-See how we're tracking towards major [milestones](<[url](https://github.com/onlook-dev/desktop/milestones)>), and read the [wiki](https://github.com/onlook-dev/desktop/wiki/Roadmap) for details on each version of Onlook.
+See how we're tracking towards major [milestones](<[url](https://github.com/aether-dev/desktop/milestones)>), and read the [wiki](https://github.com/aether-dev/desktop/wiki/Roadmap) for details on each version of Aether.
 Here's a rough overview of some of the major features we're looking at:

 -   [x] Browser
 -   [x] Editor